manoharcse569/employeemanagement/README.md

 Note:

+* consider //System.out.println() equivalent to logger.debug() in production grade application
-* consider system.out.println equivalent to logger.debug()/logger.info() based on the need in production grade applications
+* consider System.out.println() equivalent to logger.info() in production grade application
 * here in production grade applications we can use junit-jupiter, mockito using spring-boot-starter-test.
 But for as mentioned in the        documentation used junit for simplicity
+* written additional test cases with modified values to cover more cases and to increase code coverage